On Split-State Quantum Tamper Detection and Non-Malleability: Coding-Theoretic Definitions in the Split-State Tampering Model

 \item Augmented Non-Malleability: $p_\sm\Vert \rhosame_{RE_2'}- U_r \otimes \rhosame_{E_2'} \Vert_1 + (1-p_\sm) \Vert \rhotamp_{RR'E_2'}- U_r \otimes \rhotamp_{R'E_2'} \Vert_1 \leq \eps$, \end{enumerate} with $\eps =2^{-n^{\Omega_\delta(1)}}$.
 Furthermore, $\nmext(x,y)$ can be computed in time $\poly(n)$. \end{fact}

 Item 1 in \cref{lem:qnmcodesfromnmext} should be the familiar 2-source (strong) extraction guarantee.
 Item 2 however, captures the \textit{augmented} non-malleability of $\nmext$.
 If the tampering attack doesn't change $X$ and $Y$, then $R$ should be close to uniformly random even together with any updated side-entanglement $E'_2$ held by one of the adversaries.
-Conversely, if the tampering attack changed $X$ and $Y$, then $R$ should be independent of the tampered output $R'=\nmext(X',Y')$, jointly with $E'_2$.

-We remark that the role of \textit{augmented} non-malleability is more subtle in the quantum secure model.
-In the classical setting (\cref{definition:augmented-nmcs}), the tampering functions are deterministic, and therefore the left share $X$ (before tampering) uniquely determines the entire ``view" of the left adversary after tampering.
-In contrast, in the quantum secure model, the entangled state that the split-state adversaries share may apriori collapse and correlate with \textit{both} post-tampered shares $X', Y'$ - thus not immediately captured by just $X$.
+Conversely, if the tampering attack changed $X$ and $Y$, then $R$ should be independent of the output $R'=\nmext(X',Y')$, jointly with $E'_2$.\footnote{The role of \textit{augmented} non-malleability is more subtle in the quantum secure model.
+Classically, the tampering functions are deterministic, and thus the left share $X$ (before tampering) uniquely determines the ``view" of the left adversary.
+In contrast, in the quantum secure model, the entangled state that the split-state adversaries share may collapse and correlate with \textit{both} post-tampered shares $X', Y'$. }

 \suppress{

 }